chen-bioinfo/DualMPNN/README.md

 The detailed information about foldseek commands please visit the official repo: https://github.com/steineggerlab/foldseek

 ## 3. Find Templates
 The model takes constructed format as input.
-You could generate the dataset by running the script **template/findTemplate.py**
+You could generate the formatted dataset by running the script **template/findTemplate.py**
 This script will automatically find template using foldseek and generate .pt format file which can be directly utilized by train or test code.